eclab/grains/README.md

 This is a collection of code which runs on the Tangible Waves GRAINS module, though it can be adapted to run on any Arduino with little difficulty.
 All these projects are released under Apache 2.0 except for Lattice, which is released under GPL 2.0 (as it contains Mutable Instruments code) and Oration, which is released under GPL 3.0 (as is Talkie).

+## Evolution

+An evolving drone synthesizer using the same additive synthesis technique as Booker.

+Status: Working

 ## Booker

 A Hammond Organ simulator with a built-in Leslie and a variety of organ drawbar combinations.